remboinc/Publishing_a_comic/README.md

 - To post on the wall, you need a user access key.
 To get it, VKontakte wants an “app”.
 Create it on the Vkontakte page for developers.
 [Page for developers](https://vk.com/editapp?act=create).
 The application type should be set to `standalone`, which is an appropriate type for applications that simply run on a computer.
 - Get the `client_id` of the created application.
 Click on the “Edit” button for the new application, you will see its `client_id` in the address bar.
-- Follow the instructions on the [developer page](https://vk.com/dev/implicit_flow_user) to get accsess token.
+- Follow the instructions on the [developer page](https://vk.com/dev/implicit_flow_user) to get access token.
 - - Since you are using a `standalone` application, you should use Implicit Flow to get the user key
 - - Remove the ` redirect_url ` parameter from the key request
 - - Specify the scope parameter separated by commas, like this: ` scope=photos,groups,wall `